How does the audition work?

 When does my son get his signature red blazer?

-The Choir’s signature red Blazer will be awarded upon achievement and acceptance into the Performing Choir.
+The Choir’s signature red Blazer will be awarded upon acceptance into the Performing Choir.
 In addition, to complete the uniform, parents will need to buy a white dress shirt, white pants, black belt, black socks, and black dress shoes.

 What are the performance and travelling opportunities?

-Philadelphia Boys Choir and Chorale performs regularly across the Greater Philadelphia region.
+Philadelphia Boys Choir & Chorale performs regularly across the Greater Philadelphia region.
 The Choir has also performed at many national and international venues.
 These include Carnegie Hall, the Sydney Opera House, Good Morning America, and Saturday Night Live.
 Every year, we have the chance to perform in the Nutcracker with the Pennsylvania Ballet and in concert with the Philly POPS.
 PBCC also embarks on an annual tour in the summer.
 In the past, we’ve gone to Russia, Australia, China, Argentina, Egypt, South Africa, Spain, and many other countries!